Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 Commercial Vehicle Growth

-Light commercial vehicle (LCV) registrations soared by 87.4% in 2024, totaling 129,878 units, with 32,734 registrations in December alone a record surge due to new emissions regulations.
+Light commercial vehicle (LCV) registrations jumped by 87.4% in 2024, reaching a total of 129,878 units.
+December alone saw a record 32,734 registrations, driven by a last-minute surge ahead of new emissions regulations.

 Future Outlook